 As a result, the forging industry is feeling the heat of increasing production costs, and the post-pandemic recovery may be pushed back, with a revival taking up to at least two years.

-According to the Association of Indian Forging Industry (AIFI) increased input costs, particularly steel, aluminium, and nickel prices, combined with a decrease in automotive demand, is expected to reduce capacity utilization in FY23.
+According to the Association of Indian Forging Industry (AIFI) increased input costs, particularly steel, aluminum, and nickel prices, combined with a decrease in automotive demand, is expected to reduce capacity utilization in FY23.

 The first half of the year was the most difficult for most forging companies, particularly those in the small and medium segment, which are expected to witness a 50% decline in production in FY23.